OpenDataology/website/content/en/docs/distributions/ibm/create-cluster.md

 ## Connecting to an existing cluster

-If you have an existing cluster, use it to install Kubeflow as far as it meets the minimum system requirement.
+If you have an existing cluster, use it to install OpenDataology as far as it meets the minimum system requirement.

 Get the Kubeconfig file: